Ohio Turnpike Toll.com

 Take a ticket on entry, pay on exit

-Pull a paper ticket from the spitter on entry, drive to your exit, hand the ticket to the cashier and pay in cash.
+In the ticketed section, pull a paper ticket on entry, drive to your exit, hand the ticket over and pay in cash.
 Change is given.
-Cash rate applies (about 31% higher than E-ZPass for Class 1).
+The cash/credit rate applies; E-ZPass runs about 31% below it for Class 1.

 Credit / debit card